 A few days ago Valve announced the dismissal of about thirteen people.
-As a result, rumors began to circulate about who were fired and where they worked and the general opinion was that Valve was resizing the hardware teams, like Steam Link.
-It seems however that the layoffs involved the team of Artifact, Valve's card game.
+As a result, rumors began to circulate about who were fired and where they worked and the common opinion was that Valve was resizing the hardware teams, like Steam Link.
+It seems, however, that the layoffs involved the team of Artifact, Valve's card game.

 Artibuff, a fan site of Artifact, has contacted Richard Garfield after the suspects.
 Recall that Garfield is the creator of Magic: The Gathering, Netrunner, Battletech and other games and calling him for creating Artifact was a crucial piece of Valve's marketing.
 He confirmed he was fired too.
 Here are his words:

 We were not surprised by the dismissal considering how hard the launch was, the team was enthusiastic about the game and we were sure they had a good product but it became clear that it would not be easy to bring the game where we wanted.